If you’re in Nagasaki and have some time left, definitely check out the so-called “Battleship Island“, also known as Gunkanjima.

 It was quite a long boat ride (about 45min.) and they explained about various things that can be found all around Nagasaki Port.

-But what exactly is “Gunkanjima”?
+What exactly is “Gunkanjima”?

 You might have seen parts of the island in the music video „MY LONELY TOWN“ by B’z or in the James Bond movie “Skyfall”.